dreyliky/ngx-os/src/app/library/docs/modules/window.md

 `DynamicWindowService` allows you to open your components inside OS-style windows.

-To open a fully functional OS-style window, you need to write few lines of code:
+To open a fully functional OS-styled window, you need to write few lines of code:

 ```typescript
 this.dynamicWindowService.open(YOUR_COMPONENT_TO_RENDER_INSIDE);